k3karthic/ansible__busy-behind-nat/README.md

 One can configure a free static hostname for the OpenVPN server using the Ansible playbook at [https://github.com/k3karthic/ansible__oci-ydns](https://github.com/k3karthic/ansible__oci-ydns).

+## Dynamic Inventory

+This playbook uses the Oracle [Ansible Inventory Plugin](https://docs.oracle.com/en-us/iaas/Content/API/SDKDocs/ansibleinventoryintro.htm) to dynamically populate public Ubuntu instances.

+Public instances with are assumed to have a freeform tag `openvpn_service: yes`.

 ## Certificate Authority Setup

 To allow the OpenVPN server and clients to securely communicate with each other we need to create a Certificate Authority (CA).
 A key signing server is used to generate and sign certificates that the OpenVPN server and client will use for authentication.